-So having people on the actual live stream, having people watch it is a nice to have, but it’s actually not necessary at all.
-So hopefully that will make you feel a little bit better about it all.
-So those are my strategies for what to do when you’ve got no viewers on your live stream.
+Having people on the actual live stream, having people watch it is a nice to have, but it’s actually not necessary at all.
+Hopefully that will make you feel a little bit better about it all.
+Those are my strategies for what to do when you’ve got no viewers on your live stream.

 In summary, it doesn’t really matter because if you’re using live streaming strategically to grow your business, you’ll see that it’s a way of creating content.
 And you will see that it’s a way that you can get your message out there so that you can leverage the post-activity, whether that is, you know, optimising it for search or pushing some ads to it so that you can actually build audiences and convert those audiences.

 That basically is my little tips on what to do when you’ve got no viewers on your live stream.
 Oh, Hey Pete, John’s!
 Good to see you there.
 He says, “Great topic.
 Personally, I like talking to myself, less arguments”, Pete, I like I’m talking to myself as well.

 I gave myself the best advice.
 And Pete also has says, “love it, Sara, having a plan is super important, nothing worse than the awkward dead air”.